 Also in gardens, sunflower, legumes, summer cereals.

-Fat hen is a typical weed of row crops.
-Yield reduction is caused by nutrition deficiency, it also strongly competes for light, water and nutrients.
+C. album is a typical weed of row crops.
+Yield reduction is caused by crop nutrition deficiency, it also strongly competes for light, water and nutrients.
 Fat hen interferes with harvesting.
-It is a most important weed species in European corn fields with widespread resistance to triazin-herbicides.
+It is a most important weed species in European corn fields with widespread resistance to triazine-herbicides.

 Integrated Crop Management

-Chenopodium album can be suppressed by larger proportions of winter annual crops in the rotation.
+Chenopodium album can be suppressed by increasing the share of winter annual crops in the rotation.